johnjackoleary/cfi-commonplace-book/Lesson Plans/Instrument/IR.5B GPS Navigation.md

 	2. How to resume approach after holding?
 	3. Pop-up or other method to resume sequencing to missed approach point
 	4. Use of vectors to final (VTF) with GPS (don’t do it!)
-		1. If ATC changes their mind, you've already deleted all your points^[Usually, depending on the GPS being used]
+		1. If ATC changes their mind, you've already deleted all your points^[This was most true of older GPS models, many newer ones don't automatically delete all points]
 		2. Best to load full procedure and activate a specific leg along the approach when you're vectored in
 	5. Using GPS for guidance on ILS and VOR approaches – how and when to transition from GPS guidance to VOR or Localizer?
 Auto or manual?
 9. [[Autopilot Systems and Usage]]